 - A student or trainee is eligible for only one award from GHP for the same trip.
 Any additional funding requests to GHP would have to be for a trip separate from the six weeks of travel covered by the Global Health Scholars – Graduate Program.

 COVID-19 and Travel

-- Travel can only proceed with prior approval from a student's program or department.
-Approval should be dependent upon the directives set forth by McGill University, the Government of Quebec, travel advisories posted by Global Affairs Canada, the host country, and the onsite partner organization.
-GHP will consider the possibility of travel for students up to April 1, 2022.
+- Travel should follow the directives set forth by McGill University, the Government of Quebec, travel advisories posted by Global Affairs Canada, the host country, and the on-site partner organization.
+GHP will consider the possibility of travel for students by April 1, 2024.
 If travel is not possible at this point, the GHP office will evaluate options with the student on a case-by-case basis to determine if the award can be deferred, used for an elective in another location, or must be declined.

 Additional Travel-Related Information

 - Students must be on-site at least six weeks to be eligible for travel funding.
 These six weeks do not have to be consecutive.

 - Travel can occur between May 1, 2023, and April 30, 2024.
 Travel must be initiated by April 1, 2024, at the latest.